The Ravages of Justinian's Plague

 The Economic Collapse

 The plague devastated the empire's economic foundation.
-With up to 40% of Constantinople's population dead, trade ground to a halt.
-Agricultural production plummeted as rural areas lost their workforce.
+With up to 40% of Constantinople's population dead, trade ground to a halt and agricultural production plummeted as rural areas lost their workforce.
 John the Lydian, a civil servant, described how "the tax revenues decreased as the dead could not pay and the living were granted remission."
 The government struggled to maintain basic services and military payments.

 The Military Impact